 Specific provisions to align the special rules on CCBs with the rules on cooperative banking groups were introduced in the Supervisory Instructions, concerning, among other things, capital structure and shareholder categories, articles of association and extraordinary transactions, and territorial competence.

-Finally, as a result of the amendments to the Banking Act under Legislative Decree No. 72 of 12 May 2015, the Bank of Italy has the power to remove corporate bodies from office when the sound and prudent management of a bank is compromised.
+Finally, the Bank of Italy has the power to remove corporate bodies from office when the sound and prudent management of a bank is compromised.

 The management body is in charge of setting remuneration policies in line with the risk appetite and long-term interests of a bank, and coherent with its capital and liquidity ratios.
 Incentive mechanisms that may lead to breaches of the regulations or the taking of large risks are forbidden.

-To this end, the Supervisory Instructions, as amended in October 2018 to meet the CRD IV provisions and the recommendations issued by the EBA and Financial Stability Board policies, state that, among other things:
+The Supervisory Instructions, in compliance with CRD IV provisions and recommendations issued by the European Banking Authority (EBA) and Financial Stability Board policies, stipulate that, among other things: